 Having been in the beauty industry for a while now, I take ‘one-use wonder’ products with a pinch of salt.
 Nothing in my books can work that quickly and quelle surprise, this didn’t either.
 But, in under a handful of washes, I started to wonder what was going on with my hair.
 It appeared shinier, felt thicker rather than fluffier and almost looked like I had gone in for a glossing treatment at a salon.

-Since getting my hair into a healthier regime, I don’t wash it everyday like I used to.
+Since getting my hair into a healthier regime, I don’t wash it every day like I used to.
 On average, it gets washed two times a week, which was how often I was using the complex and I couldn’t get enough of it.
 I applied it all over to damp hair and then gave it a quick once over with the hairdryer and voila.
-On days where I had been in a rush and forgotten to apply it, I instantly regretted it and counted down until my next wash where I could reap its benefits.
+On days when I had been in a rush and forgotten to apply it, I instantly regretted it and counted down until my next wash where I could reap its benefits.

 It took less than two weeks for it to – honestly – transform my hair.
 It delivered healthier-looking hair, while flyaways and fallout improved, too.
 It works on both my natural waves and when I straighten it too, as I know some product results simply rely on the consumer using enough heat to cook a pizza to create smoothness.